AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-country-intro.1.md

-## What nationality is your sponsored employee from?
+## What is the issuing country of your sponsored employee's Passport?
-This is the nationality on their Passport.